 Supporting the Vision are six core foundations upon which the Master Plan and long-term implementation efforts will be built.
-These foundations developed as part of the 2017 AEC Vision and Implementation Framework study provide the big picture guideposts to enhance the AEC and surrounding area to meet the evolving needs of visitors, convening industry, and growing regional community.
+These foundations, developed as part of the 2017 Alliant Energy Center Vision and Implementation Framework study, provide the big picture guideposts to enhance the Alliant Energy Center and surrounding area to meet the evolving needs of visitors, convening industry, and the growing regional community.